Spinach Branding shares its top rules for successful brand advertising

-An advert is essentially selling the image of a brand.
-How it looks, talks and feels must reflect the overall brand positioning.
-It is the public-facing image, so everything must work in harmony from the typeface, to the image, the illustration, and the model or celebrity featured.
+An ad is essentially selling the image of a brand: how it looks, talks, feels must all reflect the overall brand positioning.
+Since it’s a public-facing image, everything has to work in harmony from the typeface, to images, illustration, and the model or celebrity involved.
 Every little detail counts.
 To add to the complexity, today’s message must be understood globally, not be culturally exclusive or offensive.
 At Spinach we work with companies from around the world and it’s therefore instrumental to use words and image that resonate on an international level.
 For instance, tasked to create a new brand for an international aviation firm, since the logo appears on airport runways, our brand name, Unilode, works effectively on a global scale.

 Big ideas sell

-The world may have evolved greatly since ad man Ogilvy’s heyday, but one essence remains the same: A big idea almost always works.
-This is the hardest part of brand advertising as there are no rules here – it is down to the creative capabilities of the agency.
+The world may have evolved greatly since ad man Ogilvy’s heyday, but one essence remains the same: A Big Idea almost always works.
+This is the hardest part of brand advertising as there are no rules here: it is down to the creative capabilities of the agency.
 Everyone can design a simple ad, yet coming up with one that will stand the test of time, one that becomes an icon in itself, is an entirely different proposition.
-Composing a big idea is an artistic process anchored in deep knowledge and background information.
+Composing a big idea is an artistic process anchored in deep knowledge, background information and a touch of courage.
 It really is down to the skills and creative powers of the ad agency.